Must I take the GRE? No, the GRE is not required for this Program.

 How often is each course offered?
 Core courses are scheduled once every year.
 Elective courses are scheduled at most once a year, some are scheduled once every three semesters, and some are scheduled once every two years.

 Is financial assistance available to students?
 Financial Aid assistance is available for graduate students in the form of loans.
 Students who qualify may also consider applying for the Blackwell Scholarship, which is a competitive scholarship for incoming students based on GPA (3.0) and financial need.

 I travel a lot.
 What happens if it appears I will get behind in my courses?
 If you know ahead of time that you are going to be traveling, communicate with the instructor to see if arrangements can be made for missed work.
 However, as this is a totally online program, all effort should be meet course requirements when away from home.

 How many courses should I take in a semester?
 People who work full-time typically take one or two courses a semester.
 Students who work part-time typically take three courses a semester.

 If I am a full-time student, how long will it take?
-Full-time students typically take 9 credits per semester and complete the program within 18 months to 2 years.
+Full-time students typically take 9 credits per semester and complete the program within 18 months (includes one course in a summer semester).